A journey through art, nature and traditions in Sicily's most representative Baroque city. Discover what to do in Noto like a local.

 As you walk through Porta Reale and along Corso Vittorio Emanuele II, you'll notice the church of San Francesco d'Assisi and the Benedictine Monastery of SS.
 Salvatore.
 These are just a preview of the beauty that awaits you at the monumental Cathedral of San Nicolò.

-Noto's Baroque heart is enriched by several architectural marvels, including Palazzo Ducezio's graceful hall of mirrors, the stately Bishop's palace, and the stunning churches of San Carlo al Corso and Santa Chiara.
+Noto's Baroque heart is enriched by several architectural marvels, including Palazzo Ducezio's hall of mirrors, the stately Bishop's palace, and the stunning churches of San Carlo al Corso and Santa Chiara.

-The symmetrical streets and palaces, including the famed Palazzo Nicolaci adorned with masks and grotesque figures, create a breathtaking, theater-like ambience.
 However, Noto's true charm lies in its artistic treasures, and the more you delve into this city's rich history, the more you'll appreciate its beauty.

-1. Admiring the colours of Piazza del Municipio at sunset
+4. Admiring the colours of Piazza del Municipio at sunset

 Noto is always beautiful, but it takes on an even more enchanting charm during sunset.
 The limestone used to construct its stunning buildings gives them a unique light and warm hue, ranging from white to yellow to pink.
-This creates a captivating and harmonious chromatic effect that accentuates the beauty of the architecture and decorations.

 The colours of Noto seem to glow and reflect like gold, depending on the sunlight and time of day.